 Libassa Wildlife Sanctuary is dedicated to the care, rehabilitation and release of animals confiscated from the bushmeat and pet trade in Liberia.
 We are committed to educating and raising awareness of the laws protecting wildlife in Liberia and promoting the need for wildlife to stay wild.

-In 2011, Rudolph and Lisa Antoune (the owners of the Libassa Ecolodge) wanted to start a sanctuary for wild animals, after seeing many of them being sold on the streets or being kept as pets.
 The Libassa Wildlife Sanctuary is the first and only wildlife rescue center for different species of wildlife in Liberia and officially opened on May 6th 2017.
-It is an officially registered NGO and is a partnership between the Libassa Ecolodge, the Forestry Development Authority (FDA) and the Tikki Hywood Foundation (Zimbabwe) with the following missions:
+It is an officially registered NGO and is a partnership between the Forestry Development Authority (FDA), the European Union, Humane Society International and the Tikki Hywood Foundation (Zimbabwe) with the following aims:

 · Provide care and give support to confiscated wild animals kept as pets or destined to bushmeat;

 · Release confiscated wild animals back into the wild whenever possible;

 · Provide lifelong care for the animals that cannot be released;

 · Protect sea turtles nesting grounds, guide the hatchlings back to the Atlantic Ocean;

 · Encourage volunteer participation in nature work (protection, caretaking, release, etc…);

 · Raise awareness on illegal trafficking of wildlife in Liberia;

 · Educate people on Liberia’s wildlife.